maxkulish/go-optimization-guide/docs/01-common-patterns/buffered-io.md

 ## When To Buffer

-✅ Use buffering when:
+:material-checkbox-marked-circle-outline: Use buffering when:

 - Performing frequent, small-sized I/O operations.
 Buffering groups small writes or reads into larger batches, which reduces the overhead of each individual operation.
 - Reducing syscall overhead is crucial.
 Fewer syscalls mean lower context-switching costs and improved performance, especially in I/O-heavy applications.
 - High throughput is more important than minimal latency.
 Buffered I/O can increase total data processed per second, even if it introduces slight delays in delivery.

-❌ Avoid buffering when:
+:fontawesome-regular-hand-point-right: Avoid buffering when:

 - Immediate data availability and low latency are critical.
 Buffers introduce delays by design, which can be unacceptable in real-time or interactive systems.
 - Buffering excessively might lead to uncontrolled memory usage.
 Without limits or proper flushing, buffers can grow large and put pressure on system memory.